koenderks/aRtsy/README.md

 According to [wikipedia](https://en.wikipedia.org/wiki/Langton%27s_ant), Langton's ant is a turmite with a very specific set of rules.
 In particular, it moves according to the three rules below.
 Langton's ant reminds me of a crayon painting.
 The problem with this thing is that it always moves off the canvas though...

-1. On a non-colored square, turn 90 degrees clockwise, un-color the square, move forward one unit;
+1. On a non-colored block: turn 90 degrees clockwise, un-color the block, move forward one block.
-1. On a colored square, turn 90 degrees counter-clockwise, color the square, move forward one unit.
+1. On a colored block: turn 90 degrees counter-clockwise, color the block, move forward one block.
-1. The ant is able to cycle through different colors, which correspond to different combinations of the two rules above.
+1. The ant is able to cycle through different colors which correspond to different combinations of the rules above.

 You can use the `paint_ant()` function to make your own unique painting with this algorithm.